AU-Master-Thesis/thesis/sections/methodology/graph-representation.typ

 There are several different ways of representing graph structures in computer memory.
 Each with its own advantages and disadvantages.
 As explained in @s.b.factor-graphs, the factorgraph structure is a bipartite graph with undirected edges.
 Such a graph structure enforces little to no constraints on what kind of memory representation are possible to use #note.kristoffer[find citation for this statement].
-In the original work by Patwardhan _et al._@gbpplanner an atypical structure is used #note.k[find citation to defend this claim].
+In the original work by Patwardhan _et al._@gbpplanner a cyclic reference/pointer structure is used.
 They represent the graph with a C++ class called `FactorGraph`, which each robot instance inherit from.
 Variable and factor nodes are stored in two separate vectors; `factors_` and `variables_`, as shown in the top of @code.gbpplanner-factorgraph.

 #show figure.where(kind: "code"): fig => {
   fig